Skip to content

-What global leaders will address at Abu Dhabi’s Machines Can Think summit in January 2026
+What Global Leaders Will Address at Abu Dhabi's Machines Can Think Summit

-Machines Can Think 2026 is set to take place on January 26 and 27 in Abu Dhabi, bringing together global technology leaders, policymakers, and enterprise decision-makers for focused discussions on real-world artificial intelligence deployment.
-As AI adoption continues to accelerate globally, attention has shifted from experimentation toward execution, governance, and economic relevance.
+Machines Can Think 2026 is set to take place on January 26 and 27 at Park Hyatt Saadiyat Island in Abu Dhabi, bringing together global technology leaders, policymakers, and enterprise decision-makers for focused discussions on real-world artificial intelligence deployment.
+As AI adoption accelerates globally, attention has shifted from experimentation toward execution, governance, and economic relevance.
 The summit arrives at a moment when artificial intelligence already influences public services, energy, education, and investment strategies across the region.
-With the UAE positioned as an early adopter of AI, the event highlights how national planning and operational delivery now shape the next phase of growth.
+With the UAE positioned as an early adopter, the event highlights how national planning and operational delivery now shape the next phase of growth.

 National AI Fabric Takes Priority